vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 Ensure you have the following system prerequisites:

 - Go programming language (version >= 1.15 and <= 1.19)
-   > To install Go, run the following command in your terminal: `sudo apt-get install golang`
+   > To install Go, run the following command in your terminal (we are using 1.18 in this example): `sudo apt-get install golang-1.18`
    > Or, use a package manager like [Snapcraft](https://snapcraft.io/go) for Linux, [Homebrew](https://formulae.brew.sh/formula/go) for Mac, and [Chocolatey](https://> community.chocolatey.org/packages/golang) for Windows.

 - At least 8 GB of RAM, 4 CPU cores, and sufficient disk space to store the childchain data.